juliansommer/workout-track/README.md

 # Features

-- View 800+ exercises
+- 🖥️ View 800+ exercises
-- (WIP) Create, edit and delete plan and workout
+- 📝 (WIP) Create, edit and delete plan and workout
-- Full auth using Supabase with Google SSO and protected routes with Next.js middleware
+- 🔑 Full auth using Supabase with Google SSO and protected routes with Next.js middleware
-- Full Row Level Security implemented using Supabase to prevent unauthorised changes to the database
+- 🔐 Full Row Level Security implemented using Supabase to prevent unauthorised changes to the database
+- ✅ Forms using react-hook-form with validation using zod
-- Images hosted in Supabase Bucket
+- 🖼️ Images hosted in Supabase Bucket
-- Scalable relational database architecture
+- 📈 Scalable relational database architecture
-- Environment variables validated with Zod on build
+- 📣 Environment variables validated on build using zod
-- Full dark and light mode theming using next-themes
+- 🌙 Full dark and light mode theming using next-themes
-- Progress bar for page transitions using next-nprogress-bar
+- 🌌 Progress bar for page transitions using next-nprogress-bar
-- Styling using shadcn/ui
+- 👾 Styling using shadcn/ui

 # Schema Diagram